On the snowy, northeastern Christmas of my 11th year, our parents gathered all five kids around the kitchen table to deliver the news.

 You may be in a business that people tend to stereotype:

-- All graphic designers are flaky, artsy types who can’t make their deadlines
+- All graphic designers are flaky, artsy types who can’t meet their deadlines.

-- All web developers spend long days in windowless rooms, and don’t know how to hold a conversation
+- All web developers spend long days in windowless rooms and don’t know how to hold up their end of a conversation.